Not all actors take acting classes. Here are seven famous actors that never took an acting class.

 #7.
 Eddie Murphy

 Eddie Murphy had a tough childhood.
 When he was younger, his parents got divorced.
 His mother would later be sent to the hospital for tuberculosis.
-For an entire year, Eddie Murphy and his brother were sent to foster care and lived there for over a year.
+Eddie Murphy and his brother were sent to foster care and lived there for over a year.
 Eddie would watch television to escape from what was occurring around him.
 He then started performing as a stand-up comedian when he was studying in 8th grade.

 Three months into college he auditioned for a role on Saturday Night Live and was selected for several parts in the show.
 Eddie Murphy became famous for his stand-up, and it was not until he landed a lead role in 48 Hours that his career took off.
 Eddie Murphy never took a step inside any acting school.